MapNet2025/Mapnet2025.github.io/_pages/index.md

 - Consulting Māori communities on gene technology research Workshop: 13th November, 2025

-- See [the Information page](https://mapnet2025.github.io/info/#workshops) for details on these.
+- See [the Workshops page](https://mapnet2025.github.io/workshops) for details on these.

 <!--Registrations have now closed.